skid06/weather-test/README.md

 # Weather Test App

-Weather Test App built with Laravel as backend and React as frontend and interacting with Accuweather API.
+Weather Test App built with Laravel as backend and React as frontend and interacting with Accuweather API and Stripe API to handle user subscription.

 ## Steps to run the application: